 Her two CDs of original composition are Áilleacht CD (2014) and Songs of the Scribe CD (2012).

 Original song compositions in English and song airs by her have been recorded by other musicians including, Altan, Dolores Keane, The Black Family, Muireann Nic Amhlaoibh & Danú, The Boys of the Lough, Skylark, Steve Vai, Helen Davies & Palle Mikkelberg, Gunnar Andreas Berg & Henning Sommerro, and others.

 Pádraigín has set to music, early Irish poetry, medieval Irish poetry, Bardic poetry, traditional lyrics in Irish and works by leading Irish contemporary poets, Ciarán Carson, Seamus Heaney, Nuala Ní Dhomhnaill, Biddy Jenkinson, Michael Hartnett, and also earlier works by W. B Yeats, Olav Hauge, Fearghal Óg Mac an Bháird, Fear Flátha Ó Gnímh, Eoghan Rua Mac an Bháird among others.

 Her interest in devotional and spiritual song has seen the composition of sacred music in the traditional style, and various devotional songs recorded on Fonn Ceoil CD.

-She has recently studied chant, dhrupad and vocal work with Dr. Ritwick Sanyal from Benares in India, with Silvia Nakkach in Auroville in India, and recently with Jill Purce in London.
-Her new work is composition in the traditional style for sacred songs and texts from ancient Gaelic sources, and is due for release in 2013.
+She has studied chant, dhrupad and vocal work with Dr. Ritwick Sanyal from Benares in India, with Silvia Nakkach in Auroville in India, and with Jill Purce in London and her new work in progress is composition for sacred song and chant from ancient Gaelic sources.